csalzano/exfil/README.md

 ## Sample Configuration File

-Create a file in the same directory as exfil.sh named "example.conf" and change all the example values to match your local and production environments.
+Create a file in the same directory as `exfil.sh` named `example.conf` and change all the example values to match your local and production environments.

 ```
 declare -A SITE=(